Palak Paneer Restaurant style

 27 & 28.
 Mix well so that the cream gets uniformly incorporated into the spinach gravy.
 Simmer the curry for 1-2 minutes and turn off the heat.

 Palak Paneer Restaurant style is ready.
 Serve hot with your choice of flatbread or any rice variety.
-Transfer it to serving bowl and top it up with some butter and drizzle cream.
+Transfer it to a serving bowl and top it up with some butter and drizzle cream.

 Add second tadka/tempering to make Lasooi Palak Paneer